 - Paula Davis Laack, Founder & CEO of the Stress & Resilience Institute, interviewed on the Daily Matters podcast.

 Best practice: Walk the talk.
-Don’t just say you care—take action that proves you do.
+Don’t just say you care—take action and implement processes that prove you do.
 This is especially important during times of crisis.

 5. Know how your firm is performing

 To quote Peter Drucker, “What gets measured gets managed.”
-Keeping an eye on how your firm is performing ensures you stay on top of issues and opportunities for improvement.
+Keeping an eye on how your law practice areas are performing ensures you stay on top of issues and opportunities for improvement.
 Then, you can take action to help your firm succeed.

 Best practice: Decide on key firm metrics and check them at regular intervals to stay accountable.
 You don’t need to go overboard.
 Start small with tracking one or two key things.